 If surgery or injury is involved, the sufferer may already know what's causing the erectile dysfunction.
 A doctor should be consulted about possible solutions.

 While erectile dysfunction is inevitably going to cause some anxiety, it's vital for sufferers to keep their relationship with their partner or spouse as regular as possible until a solution can be found.
-Modern medicine and therapeutic techniques can help over 90% of erection problems.
+Modern medicine and therapeutic techniques can help most men with erection problems.

 Making the Diagnosis